‘I just want you to listen.’

 Then there is ‘Blow the Wind Southerly.’
 This is perhaps the most familiar version of the traditional folk song, sung by Kathleen Ferrier who achieved some significant critical and commercial success, collaborating with many singers, conductors and composers including Benjamin Britten before succumbing to cancer at the height of her career.
 It’s a beautiful rendition.

-Elsewhere, there’s talk that, at some point around the beginning of series 4, the composer Norrie Paramor – noted for many things, not least his scores for many film and television productions – was approached with the offer to arrange a new version of the theme tune.
+Elsewhere, there’s talk that, at some point around the beginning of season D, the composer Norrie Paramor – noted for many things, not least his scores for many film and television productions – was approached with the offer to arrange a new version of the theme tune.
 However he died in 1979, so whether this was actually ever on the cards is uncertain, But what is certain is that he could write some kick-ass tunes, such as this one for TV series ‘New Scotland Yard’ in 1972.

 To 1989, and The Orb, release a single taken from a BBC LP BBC Sound Effects No. 26 – Sci-Fi Sound Effects entitled ‘A Huge Ever Growing Pulsating Brain That Rules From the Centre of the Ultraworld.’
 It’s quite a ride though dub/Brian Eno/Grace Jones/BBC sound – and many others.
 Apparently the inclusion of Minnie Ripperton’s ‘Loving You’ caused some trouble and had to be re-recorded soon after the single was released.